 As exciting as childbearing can be, it can come with serious mental health consequences.
 Some women who choose to become mothers experience anxiety or depression for the first time during pregnancy, or after delivery as postpartum depression or anxiety.
 Other women seek therapy if they chose to have children but struggle with fertility or miscarriage.
-Still others are faced with the devastation of a stillbirth or the loss of an infant.
+Still others are faced with the devastation of a medically fragile baby, a stillbirth, or the loss of an infant.
 All of these issues can benefit from the help of a licensed psychologist with specialty training in perinatal mental health.
+And with video therapy, you can now access these services from home.
 Here’s some of the work that I do:

 Therapy for Fertility Issues

 Fertility treatments like IUI and IVF involve a rollercoaster of hoping, waiting, and testing — not to mention a rollercoaster of hormones.
 You might be feeling fear or sadness about what your future will look like if it’s not how you envisioned; anger that everyone around you seems to be pregnant; or frustration at the countless blood tests, ultrasounds, shots, and doctor bills.
 It can help to talk in a safe, nonjudgmental space about how all of this is affecting you and your relationships.

 It’s normal to be nervous during pregnancy: becoming a parent or bringing another child into your family is a huge, life-altering choice that naturally stirs up some fears and other emotions.
 Those feelings are important, not least because they affect how you will parent your newborn.
 Therapy during or before pregnancy can help you prepare for your experience of parenthood.

 Therapy for Postpartum Depression or Anxiety